hdc-arizona/jspy/README.md

 * `flask-cors`
 * `ulid`

-Of course, you'll want to do this is a jupyter notebook.
+Of course, you'll want to do this in a jupyter notebook, so you'll need that too.

 # HOWTO